OrienteerBAP/Orienteer-Guidebook/understanding_orienteer_ui.md

 ## Pages and perspectives
 An Orienteer app is displayed as a set of **pages**.
 Some pages may be universal for all Orienteer apps, like *Users* or *Classes*.
 Others will be specific to particular apps.
 Users can access pages by clicking their links (e.g. on the menu) and [via their URLs](https://orienteer.gitbooks.io/orienteer/content/special_urls.html).

-A **perspective** defines what pages are available for the user on the navigation pane and what is the default page that a user sees after logging in.
+A **perspective** defines what pages are available for the user on the menu and what is the default page that a user sees after logging in.

 Example (the default perspective):